arnabberawork/Help-Mate-AI/README.md

 ### `generative_search(query, top_3_RAG)`
 Generate a response using GPT-3.5's ChatCompletion based on the user query and retrieved information.

+## Demonstration
+You can view the [demo materials](https://github.com/arnabberawork/Help-Mate-AI/tree/main/demo)

 ## Conclusions
 Generative Search Help Mate AI enhances document search accuracy by utilizing semantic search and re-ranking techniques.
 This project enables efficient retrieval of relevant information from large document repositories.